jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

 service cloud.firestore {
   match /databases/{database}/documents {

+    // Helper function to get a user's data safely function getUserData(userId) {
+      return get(/databases/$(database)/documents/users/$(userId)).data;
+    }

     // Helper function to check if user is a Manager or Admin function isManager() {
-      return getUserRole() in ['Manager', 'Admin'];
+      let userData = getUserData(request.auth.uid);
+      // Make it robust: check if role field exists before checking its value return 'role' in userData && userData.role in ['Manager', 'Admin'];
     }

     // Helper function to check for senior clinical roles function isSeniorClinician() {
+      let userData = getUserData(request.auth.uid);
-      let role = getUserRole();
+      let role = userData.role;
-      return role in ['FREC5/EMT/AAP', 'Paramedic', 'Nurse', 'Doctor', 'Manager', 'Admin'];
+      return 'role' in userData && role in ['FREC5/EMT/AAP', 'Paramedic', 'Nurse', 'Doctor', 'Manager', 'Admin'];
     }

-    // Helper function to get the user's role from the users collection function getUserRole() {
-      return get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role;
-    }

     // Users Collection
-    // - Users can read their own profile.
-    // - Managers/Admins can read any user profile.
-    // - Users can update their own profile, but cannot change their own role.
-    // - Managers/Admins can update any user profile, including roles. match /users/{userId} {
+    match /users/{userId} {
       allow read: if request.auth.uid == userId || isManager();
       allow create: if request.auth.uid == userId;
+      // Allow update if:
+      // 1.
+The requester is a manager (can do anything).
+      // OR
+      // 2.
+The requester is updating their own profile, BUT they are not changing their main 'role' field.
+      //    (They are allowed to change other fields like name, or request a role change by setting 'pendingRole'). allow update: if isManager() || (
-      allow update: if (request.auth.uid == userId && !("role" in request.resource.data))
+        request.auth.uid == userId &&
-                      || isManager();
+        request.resource.data.role == resource.data.role
+      );
     }

     // Patients Collection